Diabekki/GamerZone/README.md

   **Features left to add**
     - Create an original song to add to the quiz page for user to play as they go through the quiz.
-    - More questions about the wide variety of games.
+    - More questions involving a wide variety of games.
     - Either a carousel or a list of corresponding images that match question context and change when next button is clicked.
     - To go through more Media queries to make the website even more accessible to a wider variety of users.